Entanglement of Stationary States in the Presence of Unstable Quasiparticles: The Quench Action Method

 The quasiparticle picture reviewed above can be easily applied to our particular model and to the quench protocols we consider, due to the integrability of the theory and the imposed pair structure between the ($+$) and ($-$) particles.
 To do so, we first replace the integration variable with the rapidity $\theta$, which is more convenient for interacting integrable models.
 Nevertheless, some little care has to be taken since in our case particles of different species form a pair.
 Additionally, the effective velocities satisfy $v^{\text{eff}}_+(\theta)=-v^{\text{eff}}_-(-\theta)$.
-For simplicity, we set $v^{\text{eff}}(\theta):= v^{\text{eff}}_+(\theta)$, which, therefore, can be unambiguously attributed to a pair.
-Given these considerations, Eq.~\eqref{QPPEntanglement} can be rewritten as
+For simplicity, we set $v^{\text{eff}}(\theta):= v^{\text{eff}}_+(\theta)$, which, therefore, can be unambiguously attributed to a pair. {\DXH For the sake of brevity, in the equations below, we do not yet make the scaling limit explicit, nevertheless it is implicitly assumed.} Given these considerations, Eq.~\eqref{QPPEntanglement} can be rewritten as

 where $s_{\pm\mp}$ is the associated spectral entropy density of a pair with a right-moving $\pm$ particle and a left-moving $\mp$ particle.
 Based on the infinite time behaviour of the entropy in the thermodynamic limit, we can similarly relate the spectral entropy density of a pair with the single particle entropy densities of the stationary state.
-In particular, we have $s(\theta):=s_{+}(\theta)=s_{-}(-\theta)$ and due to the pair structure, these two contributions are not independent.
+In particular, we have $s(\theta):=s_{+}(\theta)=s_{-}(-\theta)$, {\OCA where $s_{\pm}(\theta)$ are the spectral densities associated to each individual particle}.
+Due to the pair structure, these two contributions are not independent.
 The long time entropy of the infinite system reads

 where $s(\theta)$ is the same spectral entropy function that characterises the Yang-Yang entropy in Eq.~(\ref{eq:QAFunctionalFinal}).
 This means that Eq. \eqref{QPPEntanglementIGHS} can be rewritten as